 theme.css file and know that as future plugins or bug fixes become available, these should work with the theme without modification.

-Since the framework styles only cover look and feel, plugin specific stylesheets are included that contain all the additional structural style rules required to make the widget functional, such as dimensions, padding, margins, positioning, and floats.
-Stylesheets for each plugin are located in the
+Since the framework styles only cover look and feel, plugin specific stylesheets are separated.
+These contain all the additional structural style rules required to make the widget functional, such as dimensions, padding, margins, positioning, and floats.
+When downloading jQuery UI, these can be found in

 We encourage all developers creating jQuery plugins to leverage the jQuery UI CSS Framework because it will make it much easier for end users to theme and use your plugin.